freenas/freenas-docs/userguide/tn_options.rst

 Click the :guilabel:`Cancel` button to cancel the reboot request.
 Otherwise, set :guilabel:`Confirm` and click :guilabel:`Reboot` to reboot the system.
-Rebooting the system disconnects all clients, including the web administration GUI.
+Rebooting the system disconnects all clients, including the |web-ui|. administration GUI.
 Wait a few minutes for the system to boot.
 If the login screen does not appear, access the system using IPMI to determine if a problem is preventing the system from resuming normal